-I’ve been using hi-viability orange monofilament fishing line for the past several months.
+I’ve been using a hi-visibility orange monofilament fishing line for the past several months.

 Braided Fishing Line For Catfish

-Braided fishing line is the most over used pieces of fishing tackle and catfishing gear there is.
+Braided fishing line is the most overused piece of fishing tackle and catfishing gear there is.

-The numbers of people that use braided fishing line always amazes me and the size of fishing line they use is even more baffling.
-I constantly see references to people using braided fishing line that’s one hundred pound test or more when fishing for catfish.
+The number of people that use braided fishing lines always amazes me and the size of the fishing line they use is even more baffling.
+I constantly see references to people using a braided fishing line that’s one hundred pound test or more when fishing for catfish.

-Don’t think that because you could catch an 80 pound catfish you need to use 80 pound fishing line.
+Don’t think that because you could catch an 80-pound catfish you need to use an 80-pound fishing line.

-The current world record blue catfish that weighed 143 pounds was caught on thirty pound test monofilament fishing line.
+The current world record blue catfish that weighed 143 pounds was caught on a thirty-pound test monofilament fishing line.

-The current Texas state record blue catfish and former world record of 121 pounds was caught on twenty pound test monofilament fishing line.
+The current Texas state record blue catfish and former world record of 121 pounds were caught on a twenty-pound test monofilament fishing line.

 The drag system on most popular fishing reels used for catfish like Abu Garcia Ambassadeur fishing reels has a maximum resistance of approximately fifteen pounds.

-When you begin using super lines that are larger than thirty pound test the only thing you’re gaining is additional abrasion resistance, nothing more.
+When you begin using super lines that are larger than a thirty-pound test the only thing you’re gaining is additional abrasion resistance, nothing more.

 My take on braided line is most anglers don’t need it and it should always be used as a last resort.

-Braided fishing line is very expensive, and you can easily pay 2-3 times more for braided line over monofilament.
+Braided fishing line is very expensive, and you can easily pay 2-3 times more for a braided line over a monofilament.